microsoft/onnxruntime/docs/performance/transformers-optimization.md

 python -m onnxruntime.transformers.convert_to_onnx -m [path_to_gpt2_pytorch_model_directory] --output quantized.onnx -p fp32 --optimize_onnx
 ```

-The tool will also verify whether the ONNX model and corresponding PyTorch model generate same outputs given same random inputs.
+The tool will also verify whether the ONNX model and corresponding PyTorch model generate the same outputs given the same random inputs.

 ### Longformer Model conversion

-Requirement: Linux OS (For example Ubuntu 18.04 or 20.04) and a python environment with PyTorch 1.9.* like the following:
+Requirement: Linux OS (e.g. Ubuntu 18.04 or 20.04) and a Python environment with PyTorch 1.9.* like the following:
 ```
 conda create -n longformer python=3.8 conda activate longformer